EU says door remains open to Ukraine, reassures Russia

 Brussels also sought to paper over apparent divisions in its approach to Ukraine, as the Dutch foreign minister slapped down a senior EU official for announcing on Twitter that he had suspended work on the trade pact.

-Yanukovich stunned the EU last month by abandoning at the last moment plans to sign a far-reaching trade and cooperation pact with the 28-nation bloc in favour of closer ties with Russia.
+Yanukovich stunned the EU last month by abandoning at the last moment plans to sign a far-reaching trade and cooperation pact with the 28-nation bloc in favor of closer ties with Russia.

 His decision to spurn the so-called association agreement triggered mass protests in Ukraine, which is close to bankruptcy.
 It also prompted angry exchanges, with Brussels and Moscow accusing each other of pressuring Kiev.